 Objections to summary judgment evidence should be ruled upon prior to consideration of the motion, or they are waived.
 Consider requesting a record, but at least obtain entry of an order, which states the court's ruling on each objection.
 See Grant-Brooks v.
 Transamerica Bank, N.A., No. 05-02-00754-CV (Tex.
 App.-Dallas, January 31, 2003, no pet.)(unpublished, 2003 Tex.
 App.
-Lexis 990)(debtor waived objections by obtaining no ruling).
+Lexis 990)(debtor waived objections by failing to obtain a ruling).